 The functions listed below are those that represent the majority of the time spent working in this class.
 Management may assign additional functions related to the type of work of the job as necessary.

 Develops policies to ensure that County programs and facilities comply with ADA; monitors ADA program and facility compliance activities of all County Offices, departments, and divisions; develops plans in compliance with federal regulations for submission to the County Administrator and the Board of County Commissioners for approval.

 Coordinates county-wide self-evaluation surveys for assessing ADA compliance, and develops strategies for compliance implementation; coordinates planning efforts with municipalities in Broward County; serves as the County liaison with the Advisory Board for Persons with Disabilities.

 Maintains appropriate administrative, technical and physical safeguards; develops and maintains policies and procedures for appropriate response to individual requests for access, disclosure, correction and/or amendment; monitors the transmission between the covered and non-covered entities of County government.

 Monitors federal regulations for updates in the HIPAA privacy rule; acts as central point of contact for HIPAA-related inquiries, information requests, and grievances; maintains appropriate records and information tracking systems regarding applicable HIPAA related inquiries.

 Reviews contractual relationships between the County and HIPAA-defined business associates to insure the inclusion of HIPAA compliant policies and procedures; periodically reviews County programs for changes in HIPAA covered-entity status.

-Supervises and directs the work of subordinate staff.
+Supervises and directs the work of subordinate staff and conducts specialized investigations.

 Performs related work as assigned.